-I-Annex 1: Information Sharing for Resolution Purposes
+Information Sharing for Resolution Purposes

-This Annex to the Key Attributes of Effective Resolution Regimes for Financial Institutions (the 'Key Attributes', KAs)7 provides implementation guidance for jurisdictions and national authorities on the standards on information sharing set out in KAs 7.6, 7.7 and 12 and for Crisis Management Groups (CMGs) that are developing institution-specific cross-border cooperation agreements (COAGs).
-It complements the provisions in Annex 2 of this Appendix on essential elements of COAGs and, in particular, the provisions in section 6 of that Annex on cooperation mechanisms and information sharing frameworks, by providing additional detail on elements of the framework to support information sharing as required by KAs 7.6, 7.7 and 12.8
+This Annex to the Key Attributes of Effective Resolution Regimes for Financial Institutions (the 'Key Attributes', KAs) provides implementation guidance for jurisdictions and national authorities on the standards on information sharing set out in KAs 7.6, 7.7 and 12 and for Crisis Management Groups (CMGs) that are developing institution-specific cross-border cooperation agreements (COAGs) for G-SIFIs.
+It complements the provisions in Annex I to the Key Attributes on essential elements of COAGs and, in particular, the provisions in section 6 of that Annex on cooperation mechanisms and information sharing frameworks, by providing additional detail on elements of the framework to support information sharing as required by KAs 7.6, 7.7 and 12.